Analytics and Sales Reports

 Table Column Sorting

-Many columns in reports will allow you to click on the column header to sort the tabular data by that value and to either sort by that value in ascending or descending order.
-Simply click the column header to sort by that value, and click it again to change between ascending and descending sort.
+Many columns in reports will allow you to use the column header to sort the tabular data by that value and to either sort by that value in ascending or descending order.
+Simply select the column header to sort by that value, and click it again to change between ascending and descending sort.

 Toggle Column Visibility

 If a report contains a data column that you don’t need to be displayed, you can adjust the visibility of it by using the visibility menu on the right side of the table header.
-Click the column name in the menu to change the visibility of the column.
-Your visibility selections are persisted to your user preferences for each report, so on subsequent visits to that report, the columns you have previously toggled off will not be displayed.
+Toggle the column name in the menu to change the visibility of the column.
+Your visibility selections are persisted to your user preferences for each report, so on subsequent visits to that report, the columns you have previously disabled will not be displayed.

 Download (to CSV)

-Note: If you have more than one Admin on your site, the currently logged-in Admin who initiates the download will receive the report.
+If you have more than one Admin on your site, the currently logged-in Admin who initiates the download will receive the report download email.

 Table Pagination

-When the data displayed in the table is larger than the default single page size of 25, some pagination options will appear in the table footer area.
-Directional buttons–labeled < and >–enable you to move backward and forward between pages, and a text field will allow you to jump to a specific page number.
+When the data displayed in the table is larger than the default single page size of 25, pagination options will appear in the table footer area.
+You can move forward and backward through the pages using the directional arrow buttons or enter a number in the text field to jump to a specific page.
 Furthermore, you can change the number of rows to display per page.

-On some reports, a search box is displayed in the table header area as well.
-For details on what the search box does on a given report, please refer to the associated documentation for that report.
+Some reports also provide a search box to filter and compare data.
+For details on what the search box does on a given report, please refer to the report’s documentation.

 ↑ Back to top

-The new dashboard in WooCommerce has been designed to allow you to keep track of the statistics and data that matter most to your site.
-Each section of the dashboard can be fully customized to meet the needs of your store, and also act as launching points to dive deeper into other Analytics Reports.
+The Analytics and Sales Reports overview in WooCommerce has been designed to allow you to keep track of the statistics and data that matter most to your site.
+Each section of the dashboard can be fully customized to meet the needs of your store, and also act as launching points to dive deeper into other reports.

 Customize Dashboard Sections